Work: Algol

 Description

-The 11-inch Algol (17cm high x 34cm wide) is “the” portable television.
-It was designed for Brionvega by Marco Zanuso and Richard Sapper in 1964.
+The 11-inch Algol television (standing 17 cm high and 34 cm wide) is the definitive portable TV.
+It was designed for Brionvega by the legendary duo Marco Zanuso and Richard Sapper in 1964.

 Algol Televisore – duration 1:12